VincentH-Net/CSharpForMarkup/README.md

 To learn how to use C# Markup 2, read the [features description](#features) below and inspect the [example app](src/CSharpMarkup.WinUI.Examples/)

 ## Fast inner dev loop with .NET Hot Reload
-Hot reload has been verified to work for editing existing C# Markup 2 views and viewmodels in Windows, Android and Webassembly; other targets should work as well.
+Hot reload has been verified to work for editing existing C# Markup 2 views, viewmodels and styles in Windows, Android and Webassembly; other targets should work as well.
 If you have a Windows head, use that - currently it has the best update experience.

 Steps: